YESAndy/yesandy.github.io/_posts/2023-05-18-stanford-224w-note1.md

     * edges: user-item interactions
     * task: recommend related pins to users
     * solution1: to learn node embeddins $z_i$ such that: $ d(z_{cake1},z_{cake2}) < d(z_{cake1},z_{sweater}) $, indicating that related items have smaller "distance" between each other.

+### 3. Choices of representation
+graph structure

+choices of what to represent nodes and edges are important given a specific domain

+#### 3.1 types of graphs
+- undirected: edges are undirected
+- directed: edges are directed